ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 As in the image above, ensure that to the left of your username you see **(env)** or similar.
 This means you have entered the virtual environment.

-### Installing the Flask and Gunicorn
+### Installing Flask and Gunicorn

 For this program we will be using two popular Python tools for web development; [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Gunicorn](https://gunicorn.org/):

-  - [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a light-weight web-development framework for Python.
+  - Flask is a light-weight web-development framework for Python.
 It provides a number of easy to use resources and tools for building and maintaining web applications, websites, and similar services.

-  - [Gunicorn](https://gunicorn.org/) is our WSGI server of choice for sending our code to the production environment.
+  - Gunicorn is our WSGI server of choice for sending our code to the production environment.
 Check out this link to read more about [WSGI servers](https://www.fullstackpython.com/wsgi-servers.html).

 Install these tools with the following pip command.
 Ensure you are in your virtual environment before running this command.